Ba U: Born

 He was born on 26 May 1887 at Pathein in the Irrawaddy delta, son of U Poe Hla and Daw Nyunt.

 Education

 He passed university entry class from Rangoon Government High School.
 In 1907 he attended the University of Cambridge to study law and graduated in 1912.
 In the early 1950s, he was awarded an Honorary Doctorate of Letters at the University of Rangoon.

 Career

 He was employed as a lawyer in Yangon between 1913 and 1921.
 In 1921 he became a district judge.
 In 1932, he was appointed to the High Court of Judicature at Rangoon as a judge.
 He was Chief Justice of the Supreme Court of Burma from 1948 to 1952.
 He was knighted in 1947.
 He was a member of the Anti-Fascist People's Freedom League.
 Ba U served as a judge under British, Japanese and Burmese rule.
-He wrote an autobiography, Ba, My Burma: The Autobiography of a President (New York: Taplinger, 1958).
+In 1958, he wrote an autobiography, Ba, My Burma: The Autobiography of a President.
 It contains little in the way of a discussion of public issues.